CrayLabs/SmartSim-Scaling/README.md

     --net_ifname=NET_IFNAME
         Default: 'ipogif0'
-        network interface to use i.e. "ib0" for infiniband or "ipogif0" aries networks
+        network interface to use i.e. "ib0" for infiniband or "ipogif0" aries networks --rebuild_model=FORCE_REBUILD
+        Default: False
+        force rebuild of PyTorch model even if it is available
 ```

 So for example, the following command could be run to execute a battery of